Photo credit: Joi Ito, Creative Commons.

-- Soils also enable animals to exist by providing habitat for part-subterranean creatures like snakes, mice, rabbits, and groundhogs as well as organisms such as bacteria and mushrooms.
+- it also enable animals to exist by providing habitat for part-subterranean creatures like snakes, mice, rabbits, and groundhogs as well as organisms such as bacteria and mushrooms.

 - Soils take in, store, release, change, as well as purify the majority of groundwater.

-- Soils process recycled nutrients, to ensure that living organisms can utilize them many times.
+- it process recycled nutrients, to ensure that living organisms can utilize them many times.

 - Soils are used for building and construction of structures, (see our article on earthbag construction) roads, dams and so on.

-- Soils work as a living filter to purify water prior to it relocating into an aquifer.
+- it work as a living filter to purify water prior to it relocating into an aquifer.

 - Soils contain the primary plant nutrients of nitrogen, phosphorus and potassium along with a host of minor nutrients that help spur on plant growth.